Kamalisk/arkhamdb/README.md

 - clone the repo somewhere
 - cd to it
 - run `composer install` (at the end it will ask for the database configuration parameters)
-- run `php app/console doctrine:database:create`
+- run `php bin/console doctrine:database:create`
-- run `php app/console doctrine:schema:create`
+- run `php bin/console doctrine:schema:create`
-- import data into mysql
+- checkout the card data from https://github.com/Kamalisk/arkhamdb-json-data
+- run `php bin/console app:import:std path-to-arkhamdb-json-data/` pointing to where you checked out the json data
-- run `php app/console server:run`
+- run `php bin/console server:run`